Artists and Photographers

 Artists and photographers may direct the Art Editor to their websites to examine samples of their work.
 We are particularly interested in (but not limited to) images that reflect the special feature section of the forthcoming issues.

 Send attachments only upon request.
 Upon selection for publication, a 300 dpi at 4x6 inch .tif (preferred) or .jpg of the art/photograph will be requested.

-Note that art and photography are reproduced in black and white in our print issues, although we do ask you to send us the original photograph scans, even if they are in color.
+Note that art and photography are reproduced in black and white in our print issues.

 Artists/fine art photographers will be asked to complete a form giving NCLR permission to publish the art in our print and/or online issues.
 Copyright for all images published in NCLR remains with the artist/photographer, gallery/museum, etc.